xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

      var entity = hit.entity;
  } {% endhighlight %}

+ We can also listen for pick hits on individual entities:

+ {% highlight javascript %}
+  var entity = gearbox.entities["gearbox#"someGear"];
+  entity.on("picked", function(hit) {
+        //...
+ });{% endhighlight %}

-Internally, xeogl performs the following steps for this picking method:
+Internally, xeogl performs the following steps for this type of picking:

 1. User picks at canvas coordinates.
 2. Render the scene to an auxiliary frame buffer, filling each entity with a unique colour that is the RBGA-encoded